AnthonyvW/FORGE/README.md

   pip install -r requirements.txt
   ```

 3\.1\.
-Download and Install the Amscope SDK at https://amscope.com/pages/software-downloads if one isn't available for your Operating system, download the windows version and check if its in there as the Linux version is.
+Download and Install the Amscope SDK at https://amscope.com/pages/software-downloads if you are on mac or linux, download the windows version as it includes the files for those operating systems there.

 3\.2\.
-Move the amscope.py file to the Camera folder and copy the amcam folder into it as well.
+Move the zipped folder into 3rd_party_imports

 4\.
 Configure the camera settings using `amscope_camera_configuration.yaml`.
+For now, you can copy settings from TRIM until I get around to properly implementing this functionality into Forge.

 5\.
 Run the main application: